Janaushadhi Kendras rendered essential services in COVID-19 pandemic: Union Health Minister | Business

-Janaushadhi Kendras rendered essential services amid the COVID-19 pandemic, maintained regular operations and made medicines available to people, Union Health Minister Harsh Vardhan said on Sunday and highlighted that sale at these stores increased during the nationwide lockdown.
+Janaushadhi Kendras rendered essential medical services amid the COVID-19 pandemic and made medicines available to everyone, Union Health Minister Harsh Vardhan said on Sunday while noting that the popularity of these stores can be gauged by their popular names like 'Pradhan Mantri jee ki dukan' and 'Modicine' given by the general public.

+He also said that sale at these stores, which provide quality generic medicines at an affordable price, increased during the nationwide lockdown.

 The health minister stated that on March 7, 2019, Prime Minister Modi had declared that henceforth March 7 every year would be celebrated as Janaushadhi Diwas for promoting and increasing the outreach of generic medicines, the health ministry said in a statement.